vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 text 66, 67; of Kundapayınam Gopis, Kālindi 691n; established by

-ayana 136, 137n; of nişāda-sthapati Satrughna 688; eulogy of M. in the
+ayana 136, 137n; of niṣāda-sthapati Satrughna 688; eulogy of M. in the

 24; of 'phalavat-sannidhau aphalam purānas 690; Govardhana hill 691 ;